dovetail-genomics/Omni-C/docs/source/contact_map.rst

 =========================

 There are two common formats for contact maps, the `Cooler format <https://github.com/mirnylab/cooler>`_ and `Hic <https://github.com/aidenlab/juicer/wiki/Pre>`_ format.
-Both are compressed and sparsed formats to avoid large storage volumes; For a given ``n`` number of bins in the genome, the size of the matrix would be :math:`n^2`, in addition, typically more than one resolution (bin size) is being used.
+Both are compressed and sparsed formats to avoid large storage volumes; For a given :math:`n` number of bins in the genome, the size of the matrix would be :math:`n^2`, in addition, typically more than one resolution (bin size) is being used.

 In this section we will guide you on how to generate both matrices types, :ref:`HiC<JHIC>` and :ref:`cool<COOL>` based on the :ref:`.pairs file<GPB>` that you generated in the :ref:`previous section<GPB>` and how to visualize them.